Professional Development Program - An Overview

 · One activity that is NOT allowed for credit: actual teaching (substitute or regular employment) in a classroom.

 o One quarter of college credit = 20 PDUs

 o One semester of college credit = 30 PDUs

 · Coursework can be at the college, university, or community college level.
 Credit can be obtained for both undergraduate and graduate level courses.

 · For activities that do not have a specified number of credits attached, PDUs will be counted as one hour of “seat time” = one PDU.

 · Some activities are limited; educators cannot use ONLY those activities to earn all of their PDUs.
-Please see the PDU Activity List for a current list of limited activities.

 What documentation must be submitted to TSPC?